Kanato's avatar

 I advise you to check an alternative way to reach your destination when you come to Tokyo!

 I advise you to check an alternative way to reach your destination when you come totraveling in Tokyo!
+I advise you to check an alternative way to reach your destination when traveling in Tokyo!

 This sentence has been marked as perfect!